Cost of Attendance

 Students must complete the standard financial aid application process by January 31 (preceding the start of the student's first year) to be considered for Tech Promise.
 Late financial aid applications are not accepted, and no separate application is required.
 Tech Promise candidates may be asked to provide verification of family financial information including, but not limited to, what is listed on the FAFSA.
 Students qualified to participate in the Tech Promise Program will be selected from on-time applicants.

 Students are selected for Tech Promise in advance of their first semester attending Georgia Tech as an entering first-year student.
+Scholarships are limited to 75 eligible first-year students for the 2023-24 academic year.

 Potential applicants are selected and reviewed by the Office of Scholarships and Financial Aid.
 A comprehensive evaluation including, but not limited to, the factors below are completed for each applicant: